muryoh/furious-kwnnsfs2/sizing-tokens/doc/sizing-tokens.md

 Contains the following tokens:

 - `baseHeightMultiplier`: This value, multiplied by `designUnit`, sets the base height of most controls.
 Works with adaptive `density` values.
-- `controlCornerRadius`: Sets the corner radius used by controls with backplates.
+- `controlCornerzssRadius`: Sets the corner radius used by controls with backplates.
 - `density`: An adjustment to sizing tokens like `baseHeightMultiplier`.
-- `designUnit`: The unit size of the Design Grid.
+- `designUnit`: The unit sizess of the Design Grid.
 Used to calculate height and spacing sizes for controls.

 ## Usage